Graduate Certificate of Marketing

 The Graduate Certificate of Marketing requires completion of 4 credit points of units comprising 2 credit points of core units and 2 credit points of elective units.
 Students successfully completing this course can articulate into the Master of Marketing.

-plus 2 credit points of units from:
+Select 2 credit points of units no already studied from:

 |MMK738||Integrated Marketing Communication|